harness/developer-hub/docs/code-repository/work-in-repos/labels.md

 ## Types of Labels

 All labels in Harness Code are customizable and can be created or modified to fit the specific needs of your project or team.
-Labels may be a simple text value such as `Do not Merge` or include enumerated values like `status: in progress`, `status: completed`, or `status: blocked`.
-The list of values for a label may be limited to a pre-defined set or users may be allowed to add new values as needed.
+Labels may be simple text values such as `Do not Merge` or include enumerated values like `status: in progress`, `status: completed`, or `status: blocked`.
+The list of values for a label may be limited to a pre-defined set, or users may be allowed to add new values as needed.

 # Create a label